thysultan/VR/README.md

 React-Style virtual(diff and patch) rendering implementations in different programming Languages.

-`langName-intro-to-lang.ext` features a quick tutorial on the specifics of that languages syntax design which may serve as a good way to learn a new language from the point of view of another through comparing how the same thing is implemented in the language vs your language of choice.
+`intro.ext` features a quick tutorial on the specifics of that specific languages syntax design which may serve as a good way to learn a new language from the point of view of another through comparing how the same thing is implemented in the language vs your language of choice.